tuitet/COVID19-Variant-Classification/README.md

 These analyses and results can be used as a tool for understanding variant spread in the aggregate and inform targeted public messaging, but would have to be one tool among many for informing macro policy decisions.

+## Lessons Learned
+There were several skills I wanted to explore, and thus why I chose this dataset.
+This project tested several key data mining and statistical learning skills, including:
+▪ I wanted to analyze an interesting healthcare dataset.
+This COVID-19 dataset was not my first choice, but was readily available and met other criteria that made it a useful dataset for data mining practice.
+▪ I wanted to explore some of R's performance tools (e.g. vroom for uploading data quickly, data.table for manipulating datasets faster than dplyr/dataframes, miceFast for imputing data quickly).
+This dataset (32M observations originally, reduced to 75k+ for analysis) forced me to consider performance impacts when making data loading and data manipulation decisions.
+▪ I wanted to practice creating clear and useful visualizations.
+Several simple yet powerful visuals helped quickly analyze the data and make decisions based on it.
+▪ I wanted to improve my data cleansing and data wrangling skills.
+Imputing the explanatory variables on a large dataset was the toughest and most time-consuming part of the implementation.
+Given the size of the dataset, the standard mice package didn't work, which gave me the chance to explore the miceFast package.
+Likewise the automatic imputation was slow, so I simulated the multiple imputation majority vote method to perform the imputations essentially from scratch.
+This helped me understand the data imputation process.
+This also let me practice my usage of data.table syntax to quickly impute many values.
+While I'm not certain the veracity of the results given the large amount of imputation, it offered a lot of useful learning and practice in an area that was outside the scope of this course.
+▪ I wanted to apply models learned in our Data Mining and Statistical Learning class (Logistic Regression, Naïve Bayes, Random Forest, Stochastic Gradient Boosting, Single-Layer Neural Network), and explore new models (Extreme Gradient Boosting, Multilayer Perceptron Network).
+▪ I wanted to perform hyperparameter tuning on many different models, to understand the diversity of hyperparameter options across models.
+▪ I wanted to practice my written communication skills, presenting technical data mining results to a non-technical audience.